 “What time does the boat leave for Sape in the morning?”
 I must have asked about 5 different people.
 I was told everything from 6am to 9am, so safe to say, it varies.
 I was advised that since I’m a “whitey” it’s best to show up early.
 Arriving at 7:30am, I decided this was true as I took one of the last seats available, which was thankfully near a window.

-The cost of the ticket is posted at 53,000 Rupiah.
+he cost of the ticket is posted at 53,000 rupiah.
 I bypassed the man selling a combo ticket all the way to Mataram in Lombok having heard that sometimes connections are missed and the busses don’t wait, making people lose out on the bus portion of the ticket.
 I’m not even sure what he would have charged, but suffice to say, it would have been more than I needed to pay.

 Unlike tourist boats, the ferry is huge, transporting cargo and vehicles as well.
 I was much less worried about this behemoth sinking than a flimsy little boat in the strong currents of Indonesia.

 Immediately, the old lady next to me started speaking to me in Bahasa (Indonesian), holding out her hand and stroking my hair.
 She wanted money from me.
 I groaned internally and simply shook my head.

 This had potential to be one long boat ride.

 Around 9:45 the boat groaned and started to move.
 I looked around.
 I was the only foreigner.

 It was packed to the brim with families taking over floor space sleeping, eating, smoking, and chatting.
 A poorly-made horror movie played in the background.
 I was glad to have brought along a good book and some music to listen to.